-Given a parametric model with unknown parameter(s) $\theta$ , we wish to estimate $\theta$ from an iid-sample.
-There are two basic methods of finding good point estimates

-- 1. method of moments, - 2. maximum likelihood method.

-The first is a simple intuitive method that also can be used as a first approximation for the maximum likelihood method, which is optimal for large samples.
+Given a parametric model with unknown parameter(s) θ , we wish to estimate θ from a random sample.
+There are two basic methods of finding good point estimates: (1) the method of moments and (2) the maximum likelihood method.
+The method of moments is a simple intuitive method, that also can be used for finding an initial value for the maximum likelihood method, which is preferable for large samples.